Seymourthings/sentiment-analysis/README.md

-# sentiment-analysis
 Web app to gather twitter data on Priceline sentiment